The Open People tell stories and shape experiences, each informed by a sense of purpose and optimism.

 Spice and Friends

-Restoring the senses to food retail, Spice and Friends groups tastes and aromas in a newly useful flavour vocabulary.
+Restoring the senses to food retail, Spice and Friends combine taste and aroma in a new flavour vocabulary.
 Specialist ingredients, fresh blends and portion-planned recipe kits will become easy, healthy meals.
-Impeccable sourcing, inspiring recipes and demonstrations will embolden new and practised cooks to experiment with international flair.
+Impeccable sourcing, inspiring recipes and demonstrations will embolden new and practised cooks.

 The Modest Store